Posts Tagged ‘Lamentation’

 Lamentation is a novel that flies by, first because its just plain good.
 Second, because of the author’s ability to communicate an emotionally-charged story in a minimal amount of words, this paperback weights in at around 400 pages, with many other epic fantasy novels coming closer to the 700 page mark.
 The chapters are in smaller chunks, making it very easy to consume quickly; whether you can sit down and read five or six, or only have time for a quick one or two chapters.
 The viewpoints shift perspective per chapter, each being from the point of view of a different character.
 This is a style I enjoyed originally in George R.R.
 Martin’ s A Song of Ice and Fire series, and completely enjoyed visiting again in Lamentation.

 Overall Lamentation is a fantastic debut in the fantasy genre for Ken Scholes, and I’m extremely excited for the second installment, Canticle.
-The first novel does a great job of building up to what you believe is going to be a complete resolution of the issues presented (which is does do to some degree), but does open the door to a whole set of new problems, on a much larger scale than you could have imagined having read the first novel.
+The first novel does a great job of building up to what you believe is going to be a complete resolution of the issues presented (which it does do to some degree), but does open the door to a whole set of new problems, on a much larger scale than you could have imagined having read the first novel.
 All I can say is bravo, Mr. Scholes, and keep up the good work.

 You can purchase Lamentation over at Amazon.com.